guigolab/CRISPETA/README.md

-#**About CRISPETA**
+#**About CRISPETa**

-CRISPETA is a really flexible tool to obtain CRISPR paired sgRNAs on desired regions of a genome.
-Using as input a BED format file CRISPETA is able to find, analyze, and score all posible sgRNAs.
+CRISPETa is a really flexible tool to obtain CRISPR paired sgRNAs on desired regions of a genome.
+Using as input a BED format file CRISPETa is able to find, analyze, and score all posible sgRNAs.
 As a result the program returns:

 1. A file with information of {n} paired sgRNAs per region: position in the genome, sequence of the sgRNA+PAM, individual and paired scores, distance between sgRNAs and oligo construction if DECKO method is selected
 2. A log file with summary of the execution.
 Contains statistics about the execution: number of analyzed regions, mean of sgRNA scores (individual and paired), sgRNAs filtered out for each of the filters, etc.